 Dance to Health is a fun and creative dance activity.
-It provides safe and effective exercise which boosts strength and balance while reducing falls.
-Every week we will be adding a new video to keep challenging our followers and progressing their strength and balance.
-Join in and keep up to date with our latest releases as part of the Dance to Health family: email email@example.com.
+It provides safe and effective exercises which boost strength and balance while reducing falls.
+Every week we add a new video to keep challenging our participants and progressing their strength and balance.
+Join in and keep up to date with our latest releases as part of the Dance to Health family: email firstname.lastname@example.org.
 Follow us on Facebook @DancetoHealth and Twitter @Dance_to_Health.

-If you choose to follow these pre-recorded videos along at home please do pay attention to the safety guidelines in the video.
+If you choose to follow-along at home please do pay attention to the safety guidelines in the video.
 Remember to take things at your own pace, and stop at any time if you feel unwell or in pain.
 Most of all have fun!

-Join Dance to Health Dance Artist, Charlotte Haddon in gentle, whole-body mobilisation and a warm-up.
+Join Dance to Health Norfolk's Dance Artist Charlotte in gentle, whole-body mobilisation and a warm-up.

 Dance to Health seated endurance with Lucy Haighton